jcgonzalezb/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# 0x04.
-Loops, conditions and parsing
+# Bash - Loops, conditions and parsing

 ## Description of the files inside this folder: